 ICoTSC 2020 was planned to take place in Madrid, Spain, however, due to the COVID-19 pandemic it has been held as a fully virtual event.

-ICoTSC 2021 will be held in Frankfurt, Germany on September 17-19, 2021.
+2021 International Conference on Transport and Smart Cities(ICoTSC 2021) will be held in Frankfurt, Germany on September 17-19, 2021.
 We hope the pandemic situation will be controlled by next year, and we will able to meet all participants in Frankfurt next September.

 We are thankful to all the organizing committee members for their contribution to ICoTSC 2021.
 Our thanks also go to the authors for their contributions to making ICoTSC 2021 successful.